pgcopydb stream

 --endpos LSN position where to stop receiving changes

-pgcopydb stream transform - Transform changes from the source database into SQL commands
+pgcopydb stream apply - Apply changes from the CDC store to the target database

 --target Postgres URI to the target database